All Episodes

 Well, you realize there's some Republicans out there, and I hope to hear from them, some who think Romney's speech was great.

-There's some Republicans that that think Trump is an absolute disaster that we're guaranteed to lose, and we're gonna lose 25 years now, we're gonna have Supreme Court be total lib and everything.
+There's some Republicans that think Trump is an absolute disaster, that we're guaranteed to lose, and we're going to lose 25 years now.

-Well, it it may be a fractured party, but the fracture is between the Republican electorate and the GOP establishment.
+Well, it may be a fractured party, but the fracture is between the Republican electorate and the GOP establishment.

-And it was only within about the last year, after being a Republican for decades, that I finally realized, and you know, I feel stupid for not figuring it out sooner, that these people don't really want the same things I want.
+And it was only within about the last year after being a Republican for decades that I finally realized, and, you know, I feel stupid for not figuring it out sooner, that these people don't really want the same things I want.

-I I you know I know what you mean, not having figured it out sooner.
+You know, I know what you mean, not having figured it out sooner.

-I uh but it's you can't be blamed or Republicans.
+But you can't be blamed or Republicans.

 Exactly.

-We're gonna unify behind crews.
+We're going to unify behind Cruz.

 But they won't do that.